mp-se/stirplate/README.md

 ## Versions

+* 0.7.0 Added a web interface to the device and refactored the API's to match.
+When updating to this version the configuration will be lost, but it's quite simple to change the settings.
+In the WIFI setup you can now only change the device name (mdns network name).

 * 0.6.0 Added support for http endpoints + web api + testsuite + blynk cloud support
 * 0.5.0 Added temp sensor support + pcb layout (pcb has not yet been fully tested)
 * 0.4.0 Added wifi manager/web server to enable config changes via webbrowser/wifi setup.